ndergal/crowdstrike_project/README.md

 The tools proposed for the architecture are mainly fully managed AWS Services.

-- **REST APIs**: API Gateway with lambda functions and EKS with python or Java containers
+- **REST APIs**: API Gateway with lambda functions and ECS with python or Java containers

 - **Microservices**: ECS (Managed Kubernetes)